-(g) Polyester Concrete Application.
-The Polyester Concrete shall be applied in the concrete blockouts within 2 hours after the primer has been applied.
-Prior to PPC placement, the surface temperature of the concrete blockouts to receive PPC shall be at 40°F and rising to 95 °F maximum.
+- 518.12 - (g) Polyester Concrete Application.
+The Polyester Concrete shall be applied in the concrete blockouts within two hours after the primer has been applied.
+Prior to PPC placement, the surface temperature of the concrete blockouts to receive PPC shall be at 40 °F and rising to 95 °F maximum.

 The PPC shall be placed prior to the Initial Set Time and 15 minutes following addition of an initiator, whichever occurs first, or within a more restrictive temperature range if recommended by the manufacturer.
-After placing PPC in the concrete blockouts, if the Initial Set Time of PPC has exceeded 120 minutes, the materials shall be removed and replaced at the Contractor's expense.
+After placing PPC in the concrete blockouts, if the Initial Set time of the PPC has exceeded 120 minutes, the materials shall be removed and replaced at the Contractor's expense.